Treating Syncope: Prevention

 If directed, add salt to your food to raise your blood pressure.
 Don’t skip meals.

 Don’t stand for long.
+Shift your weight over your legs while standing.
 Shop when lines are short.

 Drink water often, especially when exercising during hot weather.

-Your medications may be changed or reduced.
-Blood pressure medications may cause fainting.
-Certain combinations of medications may also make you faint.
-And some nonprescription medications, herbs, and teas may cause symptoms, too.
-Tell your doctor about any medication you’re taking and if you started using a new medication recently.
+Your medicines may be changed or reduced.
+Blood pressure medicine may cause fainting.
+Certain combinations of medicines may also make you faint.
+And some nonprescription medicines, herbs, and teas may cause symptoms, too.
+Tell your healthcare provider about any medicine you’re taking and if you started using a new one recently.

-Medications may be prescribed.
-Taking certain medications can help prevent fainting.
-Your doctor can discuss these with you.
+Medicines may be prescribed.
+Taking certain medicines can help prevent fainting.
+Your healthcare provider can discuss these with you.